Emotional Content vs Informational Content: It’s On

 So what if you want that magic mixture that appeals to both the rational and emotional side of your potential customers?
 Well, the first thing to do is consider the rational reasons why someone may choose or use your product or service, and relate this to their emotions.
 One of my favourite adverts is Google Chrome’s ‘Dear Sophie’ advert.
 Within it, a father is using Gmail to send his daughter images and videos of her life as she grows up.
 From the day she was born, to her first birthday, the birth of her sister and even holidays away, you instantly connect to this family, and realise that though you could probably use any number of email platforms, Gmail makes it a whole lot easier due to the functionality it encompasses.
 It’s a beautiful advert, and even picked up a 2012 Clio Awards Gold for its ingenuity.
 You can check the advert out here:

-the image factoryGoogle Chrome Dear Sophie
+The image factoryGoogle Chrome Dear Sophie

 Other ads that incorporate both the rational and emotional well are the Compare the Market (*Simples!*) and Go Compare ads.
 They take mundane services and truly grab your attention with their outlandish appeals that make you remember them in the long run.